Malcolm Leslie, 20th Earl of Rothes: Marriage and children

 His son succeeded him in 1975 as the Earl of Rothes.

 Career

 He worked as Chairman of the National Mutual Life Assurance Society.

 He succeeded as the 20th Earl of Rothes on the death of his father in 1927.
-He served as a Representative Peer for Scotland until this system was abolished.
+He served as a Scottish representative peer until this system was abolished.

 Death and legacy

 The Earl died on 7 May 1975.
 The Rothes Chair in Preventive Ophthalmology was established at London University in his memory in 1977.